oVirt/ovirt-site/source/release/4.4.0/index.md

  - [BZ 1482465](https://bugzilla.redhat.com/1482465) **[RFE] Add sorting for Cluster's columns**

-   Feature: Added sorting to more of the Cluster View's Columns.
-These columns include CPU Type and Compatibility Version.
+   With this update, when viewing clusters, you can sort by the Cluster CPU Type and Compatibility Version columns.

-Reason: Requested via this report.

-Result: Now the user can sort by these columns.

  - [BZ 1600059](https://bugzilla.redhat.com/1600059) **[RFE] Add by default a storage lease to HA VMs**